gee-community/geemap/docs/installation.md

 **geemap** is also available on [conda-forge](https://anaconda.org/conda-forge/geemap).
 If you have [Anaconda](https://www.anaconda.com/distribution/#download-section) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed on your computer, you can create a conda Python environment to install geemap:

-    conda create -n gee python=3.7
+    conda create -n gee python=3.8
     conda activate gee
     conda install mamba -c conda-forge
     mamba install geemap -c conda-forge

-Optionally, you can install [Jupyter notebook extensions](https://github.com/ipython-contrib/jupyter_contrib_nbextensions), which can improve your productivity in the notebook environment.
+Optionally, you can install some [Jupyter notebook extensions](https://github.com/ipython-contrib/jupyter_contrib_nbextensions), which can improve your productivity in the notebook environment.
 Some useful extensions include Table of Contents, Gist-it, Autopep8, Variable Inspector, etc. See this [post](https://towardsdatascience.com/jupyter-notebook-extensions-517fa69d2231) for more information.

-    mamba install jupyter_contrib_nbextensions -c conda-forge
+    conda install jupyter_contrib_nbextensions -c conda-forge

 Check the **YouTube** video below on how to install geemap using conda.